 When you are talking about sports mascots, one of the first at the top of your mind has to be the Phillie Phanatic.
 There are three MLB mascots in the Baseball Hall of Fame.
 There's the San Diego Chicken, who started as a radio station mascot but then became the mascot for the San Diego Padres.

 How did this wonderful mascot come to be and how much money does he earn to joke with fans and players?
+It has to be more than Philadelphia Flyer's mascot, Gritty!
+Right?

 The Story of the Phillie Phanatic